Home

 OXO Game Release History

-Technically, OXO never saw an “official” release like you might imagine for the latest Call of Duty or Animal Crossing game.
+Technically, OXO never saw an “official” release as you might imagine for the latest Call of Duty or Animal Crossing game.
 That’s because it was created for what essentially boils down to a school project.
 However, the game was available to play for anyone in and around the University of Cambridge as long as they had special permission.

 • The Electronic Delay Storage Automatic Calculator (EDSAC) was built between 1946 and 1949